KDE/digikam-doc/image_editor/editor_overview.rst

 .. figure:: images/editor_toolbar.png

 The Image Editor Toolbar

-    1. First Current Album Image.

-    2. Previous Image.

-    3. Next Image.

-    4. Last Current Album Image.
+    1. Close image editor Window.

+    2. Open original image from the versionning stack.

+    3. Export imgae to a new file format.

+    4. Save changes in versionning stack using default format.

-    5. Save the modified image.
+    5. Save the modified image in a new version using specific format.

+    6. Cancel all modifications done on image.

-    6. Undoing last action.
+    7. Undoing last action.

-    7. Redoing previous action.
+    8. Redoing previous action.

-    8. Restore the Current Image From Disk.

-    9. Zoom Into the Image.

-    10. Zoom Out of the Image.

-    11. Toggle Auto Zooming (if selected image will fit in the window).

-    12. Rotate the Current Image.

-    13. Crop Image to the Selected Region.